Himan10/FileSearching/README.md

 Well i use more diff-diff. functions which have their own functionality in the program but these three is like a blueprint so that a end-user can understand how FileSearching works without even check every line of the code.

-# Platforms -
- -> Working in Linux and Windows
+# Working on Windows and Linux